‘The Walking Dead’ Season 10: Beta’s Backstory Is Revealed

 SPOILER ALERT: This article discusses Episode 2 (titled “We Are the End of the World”) of AMC’s The Walking Dead Season 10.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 As previously reported by The Inquisitr, Beta (Ryan Hurst) and Alpha’s (Samantha Morton) backstory was to be revealed in Episode 2 of AMC’s The Walking Dead Season 10.
 The episode did not disappoint, although, those wanting to find out why Beta always covers his face will have to wait a little longer, according to Entertainment Weekly.
-However, The Walking Dead showrunner, Angela Kang did confirm that Beta’s true identity will be revealed at some point in the hit zombie apocalypse series.
+However, The Walking Dead showrunner, Angela Kang, did confirm that Beta’s true identity will be revealed at some point in the hit zombie apocalypse series.

 As for how Alpha and Beta first met, Episode 2 of The Walking Dead Season 10 revealed a backstory from seven years prior to the events that unfolded in last week’s episode.
 Alpha and her daughter, Lydia (Havana Blum), are on the run and find refuge in a hospital.
 During this time, they come into contact with Beta, who is not yet named Beta but already hiding his identity by way of a ski mask.